DrPaulBrewer/csv-file-creator/README.md

 `error` is a string containing an error message

-`fname` is the file name passed to csvFileCreator, here `"fubar.csv"`
+`fname` is the file name passed to createCSVFile, here `"fubar.csv"`

 # Principle of Operation